MicrosoftDocs/sql-docs/docs/2014/relational-databases/backup-restore/create-credential-authenticate-to-azure-storage.md

 # Create Credential - Authenticate to Azure Storage
   Use the **Backup to URL - Create Credential** dialog box to create a new SQL Credential.

- When using this dialog box to create a credential, you must provide a Azure Management Certificate added to the local certificate store or a publishing profile downloaded to your computer to validate the subscription and the storage account information.
+ When using this dialog box to create a credential, you must provide an Azure Management Certificate added to the local certificate store or a publishing profile downloaded to your computer to validate the subscription and the storage account information.

  **SQL Credential**
  Specify the name of the SQL Credential you want to create.